A microscopic model of wave-function dephasing and decoherence in the double-slit experiment: The double-slit experiment

 We write the hermitian Hamiltonian as

 where each piece is explained below.
 First, we start with the Hamiltonian for the ``free'' electrons and photons.
+The ``free'' term for electrons counts the electrons at each slit ($1$ and $2$), while the ``free'' photon term counts the photons in various states in the photomultiplier tube.

 Then we add interactions between the electron and the first locator photon (we assume the interaction parameter $\Gamma_1$ is real in this example).
-This interaction is modeled as between the electron at slit \# $1$ and the photon in mode $0$.
+This interaction is modeled as between the electron at slit \# $1$ and the photon in mode $0$ - there is no photomultiplier at slit $2$, so no such interaction is possible there.
 In order to ensure energy conservation, energy needs to be supplied through the interaction.
-One may consider the interaction parameter as an auxiliary field, with a time dependence, which allows the photon to be produced in the presence of the electron at slit $1$ and emerge with energy $\omega_p$.
+One may consider the interaction parameter as a background field, with a time dependence, which allows the photon to be produced in the presence of the electron at slit $1$ and emerge with energy $\omega_p$.
+In Appendix III, we describe how this interaction would come about from the usual QED vertex and a background field.

 Next, we add the interactions that lead to the creation of child photons (in any of $R$ photon states) from this first locator photon at the photomultiplier tube ($N$ is a multiplication fraction, usually $2-3$).
 Again, energy is inserted into the system through the interaction vertex, the first ``enhancement'' being modeled by another auxiliary field with time-dependence.